Clinical-Genomics/cg/CONTRIBUTING.md

 ## Code of Conduct

 Communicating around code can be a sensitive thing so please do your best to keep a positive tone.
-Remember that people are putting significant amount of work behind a PR or a review, stay humble :star:.
+Remember that people are putting significant amount of work behind a PR or a review, stay humble :star:

 ## Branch model